sourceallies/small-improvements-slack-bot/README.md

 Roles in Dev and Prod respectively, DEV_ROLE_ARN and PROD_ROLE_ARN must have all the permissions required to deploy the application in their respective environments.

-Note: Utilizing a role with the *AdministratorAccess* policy is not advised, but *will* work
+Note: Utilizing a role with the *AdministratorAccess* policy is not advised, but *will* work.

 #### Small Improvements